-Easy Roses to Plant and Care for in New England
+Easy Roses to Grow in New England

 Also known as beach roses, these fast growing bushes that spread quickly and are covered with continuously blooming pink or white flowers.
 They thrive in almost all soil types—from sandy beaches to road side fences.
 Once planted these roses require very little attention.

 A trellis hanging heavy with fragrant roses is a breathtaking and romantic sight, and one that has been seen in new England gardens for centuries.
 There are dozens of climbing roses to choose from.
 Consult your local nursery for available proven winner options.

 Originally hybrids from China, these roses have evolved and have been successfully cultivated in North Eastern gardens for many years, though they may require special framed protection in the winter.
 They are larger than most climbing roses and are very fragrant.
 Traditionally found in shades of pink and yellow they are also available in white and red.

 - Tools and supplies to Plant a Rose Bush

 Recipe to add to the ground soil for healthy roses: Mix together equal amounts (approximately 1/2 cup of each for a medium to large size bush-less for smaller plantings) of peat, composted cow manure, bone meal and clean soil.

 - Prepare ahead of time a mixture of equal amounts (approximately 1/2 cup of each for a medium to large size bush-less for smaller plantings) of peat, composted cow manure, bone meal and clean soil.

 - Choose a sunny location and dig a hole that is double the width and depth of the root ball.

 - Gently remove the rose plant from the container and loosen the root ball.